Heathrow Southern Railway

-Heathrow Southern Railway is a proposed new railway in the United Kingdom which would link Heathrow Airport to railway lines south of London.
+The Heathrow Southern Railway is a proposed new railway in the United Kingdom which would link Heathrow Airport to railway lines south of London.
 The scheme, announced in August 2017, is promoted by Heathrow Southern Railway Limited and would be financed privately.
 In a government paper published in November 2019, the project has been officially called SAtH - Southern Access to Heathrow.
 The reason given is that it is not only heavy rail access that is being considered but other transport options too.